firdoushassan/Sonic-TheHedgeHog-2dGame/README.md

 # Sonic: The Hedgehog 2D Game

-Welcome to **Sonic: The Hedgehog 2D Game**, an endless runner game that brings the excitement of classic Sonic adventures to your browser!
+Welcome to **Sonic Ring Dash: The Hedgehog 2D Game**, an endless runner game that brings the excitement of classic Sonic adventures to your browser!
 Built using JavaScript, this game is perfect for fans of fast-paced arcade action and platforming fun.

-## Play and Comment at : [SONIC DASHHH](https://firdous.itch.io/sonic-dashhh)
+## Play and Comment at : [SONIC RING DASH](https://firdous.itch.io/sonic-dashhh)

 ## 🎮 Features